Subset currents on surfaces

-Then we have the following theorem. \begin{theorem} Let $H$ be a finite index subgroup of a hyperbolic group $G$.
+Then we have the following theorem. \begin{theorem} Let $H$ be a finite index subgroup of an infinite hyperbolic group $G$.
 Then $\iota_H$ is surjective.
-Moreover, if $H$ has the denseness property of rational subset currents, then $G$ also has the denseness property of rational subset currents. \end{theorem} \begin{proof} Take any $\mu \in \SC (G)$.
+Moreover, if $H$ has the denseness property of rational subset currents, then $G$ also has the denseness property of rational subset currents. \end{theorem} \begin{proof} Take any $\mu \in \SC (G)\ (\subset \SC(H))$.
 Then we see that

-which implies that $\iota_H$ is surjective.
+which implies that $\iota_H\: \SC(H)\rightarrow \SC(G)$ is surjective.

 By considering $\mu$ as a subset current on $H$ we can take a sequence of rational subset currents $\{ \mu_n \}$ on $H$ such that $\{ \mu _n \}$ converges to $\mu$.
 Since $\iota_H$ is continuous, $\{ \iota_H(\mu_n)\}$ converges to $\iota_H( \mu )=[G:H] \mu$.
 Since $\{ \iota_H (\mu_n)\}$ is a sequence of rational subset currents on $G$, the sequence